Isabel Perón: Rise to power

-Presidency
+Presidency (1974–1976)

 Juan Perón suffered a series of heart attacks on 28 June 1974; Isabel was summoned home from a European trade mission and secretly sworn in as acting president the next day.
 Juan Perón died on 1 July 1974, less than a year after his third election to office.
 As vice-president his widow formally ascended to the presidency, thus becoming the first woman in the world to hold the title of "President", although she was not the first woman to lead a country.
 She was popularly known as La Presidente.

 Although she lacked Evita Perón's charisma, the grieving widow at first attracted support from the nation.
 She pledged to uphold the social market economy policies embodied in the 1973 "Social Pact" as well her husband's long-held orthodox Peronism and economic nationalism; her first significant economic policy decisions were the enactment of a new, pro-labor employment contract law and the granting to YPF a monopoly over filling stations.
 Even leftist groups, having fallen out with Juan Perón in previous months, publicly offered support to her.
 However she cancelled meetings with various constituent and political groups, and the sympathy resulting from her husband's death soon dissipated.
 Her government purged most leftists from university posts and the administration, and (as her husband and other Argentine presidents had done) used Federal intervention powers to unseat leftist governors.
 Following a string of political murders and a break by the Montoneros with the government, on 30 September Perón signed the Anti-Terrorism Law.
 This was the first in a series of measures which eroded constitutional rights, ostensibly for the sake of combating leftist violence.

 Another source of contention between her and the voters was the increasing impression that José López Rega, the Minister of Social Welfare, set the agenda for a broad swath of Perón's policies, vetting nearly all domestic and foreign policy.
 His public behaviour – which included bizarre actions such as silently mouthing her words as she spoke – began to cost the president much-needed support among the Argentine public.
 Known to have fascist sympathies, López Rega was also notably corrupt and used his position to secure business partnerships with (ODESSA network principal) Otto Skorzeny, (Libyan leader) Muammar Gaddafi, and (the Italian Fascist) Licio Gelli (to whose P-2 lodge López Rega belonged).